Walodja1987/xns/docgen-output/docs.md

 ### registerName

 Function to register a paid name for `msg.sender`.
+To register a bare name (e.g., "vitalik"), use "x" as the namespace parameter.
 Namespace creators have a 30-day exclusivity window to register a name for themselves within their registered namespace, following namespace registration.
 Registrations are opened to the public after the 30-day exclusivity period.

 **Requirements:**